project-flotta/osbuild-operator/README.md

   osbuild-operator-controller-manager-54f9fdbff-85hfj   2/2     Running   0          2m47s
   ```

+#### Certificate Manager Operator

+Please note that the provisioning of the OSBuild Operator will also provision the [cert-manager](https://cert-manager.io/) Operator as it is a prerequisite for Admission Webhooks

 ### Run

 - Apply the project's CRDs on the cluster:

   `make install`

 - Run the operator locally (outside the cluster):

   `make run`